hidecode221b/EPICS/README.md

-# EPICS
+# EPICS development project based on BL3.2U

-This repo will develop the EPICS codes used at the beamline BL3.2U in SLRI.
+This repo will develop EPICS information used at the beamline BL3.2U in SLRI.

 ## EPICS introduction